Market

 How do real estate syndications work?

 Syndicate real estate operations rely on syndicate members buying shares in a property at a fixed price.
 The syndicate members’ total share ownership represents their percentage of ownership in the deal.
-As such, investors can purchase unlimited shares to increase their position in a real estate deal.
+As such, investors can purchase an unlimited number of shares to increase their position in a real estate deal.
 However, the proportionate shareholding shifts with every member’s stake in each new acquisition.

 The heart of real estate syndication is the real estate syndication agreement.
 This document is a legal contract between two or more groups agreeing to share the risks and benefits of a real estate deal.
 With this agreement, syndicators can initiate property deals, negotiate terms of the sale, and sell the property to multiple investors.